illinois-cs241/illinois-cs241.github.io/_posts/2016-02-10-mini-valgrind.md

 ### insert_meta_data

 Here you are passed a pointer to your metadata, the size of the block without metadata, the filename, and the line number from which the allocation was made in the .c file being run.
-You should ensure your metadata is set up here, and insert into the linked list.
-You should be adding new nodes to the head of your linked list, as defined in the `mini_valgrind.h` file.
+You should ensure your metadata is set up here, and insert into the linked list at the head **in constant time**.
+You should be adding new nodes to the head of your linked list defined in the `mini_valgrind.h` file.
 Ensure that you update the `total_usage` here and deal with insertion into a linked list just as you have in 125/225.

 ### mini_free